 Some financial institutions allow customers to open cash management accounts using Self Managed Super Funds (SMSFs), and trusts can open such accounts as well.
 You may need to meet certain requirements in order to open an account, such as a minimum opening balance and ongoing balance requirements.

 What can you use a cash management account for?

 A cash management account is ideal is you want to keep your investment cash flow separate from your personal banking.
 For example, you can use the account to receive your rental income from an investment property or dividends from shares.
 It can also be used as a hub for your self managed super fund where you make investments for the fund and receive income for the fund.

 How do I compare cash management accounts?

 While some of the features are essentially the same, some others are not, so pay attention to the following if you plan to open a cash management account.

 - Easy access to funds.
-With your cash management account you can access funds at ATMs and you can also use your money to pay bills via BPAY.
+With your cash management account you can access funds at ATMs, via online banking, and also use your money to pay bills via BPAY.

 - Opening and ongoing balance requirements.
 Cash management accounts normally have minimum account opening balance requirements, which can be in between $5,000 and $10,000.
 While some have ongoing minimum balance requirements as well, some others don’t.